ordinary-magic/MomodoraArchipelagoRandomizer/README.md

  Shop items and rewards from NPC's (giving the Dirty Shroom to the imp, Ivory Bugs to the bunny and Hazel Badge to Eri) are all randomized.
  Arsonist boss item is not randomized.

- ## How to build the repo
+ ## How to build the livesplit client:
  You don't actually need visual studio (tho it might be easier), but you do need [visual studio build tools](https://visualstudio.microsoft.com/downloads/) from 2019 or later.
  You need [.NETFramework Version 4.6.1] (https://dotnet.microsoft.com/en-us/download/dotnet-framework/net461)

- To build it: run the build.ps1 script (in powershell) The build will create a "MomodoraRandomizer.dll" and "momo4.apworld" file in the build directory, and copy all relevant dlls there as well.
+ Run the build.ps1 script (in powershell), which will create a "MomodoraRandomizer.dll" file in the build directory, and copy all relevant dlls.

+ ## How to build the archipelago multiworld:
+Run "Archipelago/build.py" which will package the multiworld and put it in the build directory.

  ## Credits
  The original randomizer published by [DreamFox](https://github.com/axelkarlsson/MomodoraRandomizer) that i used as the basis for this.